gmattedi/SmilesTransformer/README.md

     --tgt_smiles_col SMILES \
     --num_epochs 10 --augment 1 --checkpoint_folder .
 ```

+This training set size is not nearly enough to get any meaningful performance, but demonstrates the basic functioning of
+the model.

 In this case we are training the transformer to reconstruct the original SMILES strings,
 but this can be trivially adapted to predicting to different target SMILES strings by